FAQs about the Osher Lifelong Learning Institute at UWM

-The Osher Lifelong Learning Institute is a membership organization that offers courses, social activities, and special interest groups for adults age 50 and over.
-Member volunteers and UWM staff plan and manage the organization through a committee structure.
+The Osher Lifelong Learning Institute at UWM is a membership program of the School of Continuing Education that offers courses, social activities, and special interest groups for adults age 50 and over.
+Member volunteers and UWM staff plan and manage the program through a committee structure.

-UWM’s Osher chapter was formerly known as The Guild for Lifelong Learning, which was founded in 1982.
-In 2007, the Guild was awarded a grant from the Bernard Osher Foundation and became the Osher Lifelong Learning Institute.
+The Osher Lifelong Learning Institute at UWM was formerly known as The Guild for Learning in Retirement, which was founded in 1982.
+In 2007, the Guild was awarded a grant from the Bernard Osher Foundation and became the Osher Lifelong Learning Institute at UWM.
 The Osher Foundation supports a national network of lifelong learning institutes on university campuses from Maine to Hawaii.

 How do I become a member or renew my membership?